markheramis/obsidian-mcp/docs/tools/get_note_metadata.md

 ## Description

 Extracts and returns the YAML frontmatter data and all tags (both from frontmatter and inline `#tags`) from a note without returning the full content.
+The implementation uses a single read and returns metadata from the content cache when the note is already cached.

 ## Parameters